The Definitive Guide to Alternative Data

 Social listening tools scrape user-generated content, like the online comments left after someone makes a purchase on Amazon or the reviews someone leaves on Yelp after eating at a restaurant, and provide aggregate insights into consumer preferences and behaviors.

-Startups, researchers, and established corporations can use the alternative data generated from those reviews to analyze and improve brand perception.
+Startups, researchers, and established corporations can use the alternative data generated from reviews to analyze and improve brand perception.

 That same information and public interpretation of brand names and products can be used by financial analysts and investment firms to make forecasts and predictions about the market activity of companies’ stocks.